Text

 which is not considered to be blocked airspace.
 During the mission, the ARTCC

-may request temporary reduction of the assigned orbit pattern length or altitude
+may request temporary reduction of the assigned orbit

 TYPE: Prohibited Areas - P